 This one is tough because I felt the DeMarcus Ware is just as deserving.
-Harrison gets the edge since he has done it in the playoffs and the Super Bowl in the past two seasons as well.
-Harrison is a sack machine, but he has some coverage skills as well.
-Not bad for a guy who was cut by the Steelers 3 times before making the team.
+Matthews gets the edge since he has done it in the playoffs and the Super Bowl as well.
+Matthews is a sack machine, but he has some coverage skills as well.
+Not bad for a guy who has only been in the league 3 years.

-I wanted so badly to put Bob Sanders in this slot because I think he makes the Colts go.
-I even flirted with Darren Sharper.
-Troy is the heart and soul of the Pittsburgh defense.
-He is all over the field when he is out there.
-Seriously it looks like everyone on defense has on number 43 when the Steelers are playing.
+I wanted so badly to put Troy P back in this slot because I think he makes the Steelers go.
+I thought better after watching Ed’s importance to the Ravens last season.
+If Ray Lewis is the heart and soul of the Baltimore defense, then Ed Reed is the arteries and veins because he seems to be all over the field when he is out there.
+Seriously it looks like everyone on defense has on number 20 when the Ravens are playing.

-There you have it, the Bull City 10.
+There you have it.
 That’s the best players in the NFL at their position.
+You are probably looking for kickers and punters or even kick returners, but we are talking about players not specialist.
 Ok I am ready… do you agree or disagree?
 Let me have it in the comments section.